Amtrak’s California Zephyr – Reviewing this Interesting Train

 This is the 2nd time we have tried to take the California Zephyr line.
 Last summer we were booked on the leg from Reno to Martinez.
 The train was over four hours late.
 We ended up renting a car and driving.

-Today, the train was supposed to arrive in Denver at 7:15 am and leave at 8:05 am.
-Right now, it is scheduled for a 9:33 arrival and a 10:07 departure.
-I will update as we go… This could be a very long 30 hours….
-Update…11:32 am… we are on the train; it has not left the station… so far, a 3 ½ hour delay.
-11:49, we are leaving the station.
+Today, the train was supposed to arrive at Union Station in Denver at 7:15 am and leave at 8:05 am.
+It is late and rescheduled for a 9:33 arrival and a 10:07 departure.
+Passengers were finally able to board the train shortly after 11:00 am and departed the train station at 11:49, a 3 ½ hour delay.

-California Zephyr Review – The Sleeper Car- Amtrak’s “Bedroom”
+California Zephyr Review – The Sleeper Car – Amtrak’s “Bedroom”

 Accommodations are definitely not four stars.
 Summer camp might be a better comparison.
 The sleeper cars are generally quiet; however, you can hear the conversation of everyone in the cabins next to you, keep that in mind.